raphaellu/SegNet-Improvement-via-MRF/README.md

 # Usage:
     from segnet_denoise import compute_all
     compute_all(233, 800, -1000) # 233:number of images to optimize, 800:unary potential weight, -1000:pairwise potential weight

+# please change line 9 accordingly in order to import compute_test_result.py
+# based on your own need, you can change the file paths for :
+# 1. unoptimized output images and uncertainty images accordingly in line 115 & 117
+# 2. saved optimized output images in line 147
+# 3. ground truth images as input in line 177 & 178
 ```